MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/operationalize-r-server-enterprise-config.md

 ### Upgrade a compute node

 >[!IMPORTANT]
->Before you begin, back up the appsettings.json file on each node in case of an issue during the upgrade process.
+>Before you begin, back up the appsettings.json file on each node.
+You can use this backup if there is an issue during the upgrade.

 1. Uninstall Microsoft R Server 9.0 using the instructions in the article [Uninstall Microsoft R Server to upgrade to a newer version](r-server-install-uninstall-upgrade.md).
 The uninstall process stashes away a copy of your 9.0 configuration files under this directory so you can seamlessly upgrade to R Server 9.1 in the next step:
    + On Windows: `C:\Users\Default\AppData\Local\DeployR\current`